ryansh100/NewWorld/Goods/README.md

 ##Design Guide

+Every good should have a corresponding [icon](../Icons) that adheres to design rules.

 A goods card should have at least one side to the card but may have two.
 In example:

 ```